NHSE-Talking-Therapies/Programme-Development-Tool/README.md

 # Programme Development Tool (PDT) Dashboard

-This repository has been archived in November 2023 and repalced by https://tinyurl.com/GitHub-PDT
+This repository has been archived in November 2023 and replaced by https://tinyurl.com/GitHub-PDT